ClandininLab/flystim/README.md

     sleep(500e-3)
 ```

-While the server is
+The server is a Python program, while the client can be written in any language that supports [XML-RPC](https://en.wikipedia.org/wiki/XML-RPC).
+Sample client code is included in the **examples** directory.

 # Installation

 First open a terminal and navigate to a convenient directory.
-Then download and install the latest copy of the code:
+Then download and install the latest **flystim** codebase:

 ```shell
 > git clone https://github.com/sgherbst/flystim.git